NEW: Pope Francis calls for peace and harmony as he celebrates Mass in Amman

 In televised remarks after that meeting, Francis paid tribute to Jordan’s efforts to promote interfaith tolerance and to the welcome that the small nation has given to Palestinian refugees and, more recently, those fleeing war-torn Syria.

-Francis said it was "necessary and urgent" that a peaceful solution is found to the crisis in Syria.
+Francis said it was “necessary and urgent” that a peaceful solution was found to the crisis in Syria.

-While in Jordan, Francis met some of the 600,000 Syrians who have fled since the start of the civil war in 2011, as well as refugees from Iraq.
-He also visited the River Jordan, where many Christians believe Jesus was baptized.
+While in Jordan, Francis will greet some of the 600,000 Syrians that have fled since the start of the civil war in 2011 as well as refugees from Iraq.
+He will also visit the River Jordan, where many Christians believe Jesus was baptized.